MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/single-project-msix.md

 ### Step 1: Create or open an existing packaging project

-If you already have a solution for a WinUI 3 desktop app (see [WinUI 3 templates in Visual Studio](../winui/winui3/winui-project-templates-in-visual-studio.md)) that includes a separate [Windows Application Packaging Project](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net), then open that solution in Visual Studio now.
+If you already have a solution for a WinUI 3 desktop app (see [WinUI 3 templates in Visual Studio](../winui/winui3/winui-project-templates-in-visual-studio.md)) that includes a **Windows Application Packaging Project** (see [Set up your desktop application for MSIX packaging in Visual Studio](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net)), then open that solution in Visual Studio now.

 If not, then create a new WinUI 3 desktop app in Visual Studio by using the **Blank App, Packaged with Windows Application Packaging Project (WinUI 3 in Desktop)** template.
 Your solution will look similiar to the screenshot below.